-The Black Mist Burnt Country exhibition is a national touring exhibition produced by Burrinja Dandenong Ranges Cultural Centre in Upwey, Victoria.
-It commemorates the British atomic tests in Australia in the 1950s through artworks from public and private collections by over 30 Indigenous and non-Indigenous artists across the mediums of painting, printmaking, sculpture, photography, new media and music spanning seven decades.
+Black Mist Burnt Country was a national touring exhibition concerned with the British atomic tests in Australia in the 1950s and 1960s.
+It revisited the history of atomic testing in Australia and its legacies through the artworks of Indigenous and non-Indigenous contemporary artists across the mediums of painting, print-making, sculpture, photography, video and new media.

-The exhibition has also received development assistance from NETS Victoria’s Exhibition Development Fund Grant, supported by the Victorian Government through Creative Victoria.
+It had also received development assistance from NETS Victoria’s Exhibition Development Fund (EDF), supported by the Victorian Government through Creative Victoria.